 Because Energy_TransitionList.csv is formatted with column headers that Skyline recognizes, you can bypass the usual Insert Transition List window and simply copy everything (include the header row) into Skyline’s Targets window.
 To do this, perform the following steps:

-Open Energy_TransitionList.csv in any text editor.
+Open “Energy_TransitionList.csv” in any text editor from the folder you created at the start of this tutorial.

 Select All, then Copy.
 Make sure you have included the header row.